-The 'OCR a PDF Document' flow action will increase the PDF document file size.
-If 'Clean Operations' are performed files size increases are more prominent.
+The 'OCR a PDF Document' flow action will increase the output PDF document's file size.
+If 'Clean Operations' are performed, the file size increase will be higher still.

-OCR is a resource-intensive operation, therefor a single OCR action is recorded for every page OCR'd.
+OCR is a resource-intensive operation, therefore a single OCR action is recorded for every page OCR'd.
 For example, a 10-page document equates to 10 actions.

 The advanced 'OCR a PDF Document' flow action parameters are detailed below: